-As a smaller specialist institution, we pride ourselves on being able to respond to individual students' requirements flexibly and effectively.
+As a smaller specialist University, we pride ourselves on being able to respond to individual students' requirements flexibly and effectively.
 Student Services are the first point of contact for any student with a disability who might wish to discuss any requirements they have.
 Student Services is also the main point of contact for prospective students who wish to discuss any learning requirements prior to coming to Ravensbourne.
-The service is confidential and offers help and advice on a range of other matters:
+The service is confidential and offers help and advice on a range of other matters including:

-Provide equipment where appropriate

-- Co-ordinate the provision of additional support services such as non-medical helpers and note-takers - Provide assistance with applications for the Disabled Students' Allowance - Co-ordinate access to additional learning support and building accessibility - Provide general advice on concerns or difficulties should they arise - Facilitate advice from external agencies to help resolve any difficulties and concerns.
+- Providing equipment where appropriate - Co-ordinating the provision of additional support services such as non-medical helpers and note-takers - Providing assistance with applications for the Disabled Students' Allowance - Co-ordinating access to additional learning support and building accessibility - Providing general advice on concerns or difficulties should they arise - Facilitating advice from external agencies to help resolve any difficulties and concerns.
 For example, referral to a disabled person support group.